 * A Renewable Energy Certificate (REC) represents the Environmental Attributes associated with one megawatt-hour of renewable energy as defined by Massachusetts law.
-In purchasing credits from a solar facility under the SMART Program, the consumer can make no claims that they utilized the solar power generated by the facility to meet their electrical energy needs, as the RECs generated by the facilities participating in the SMART Program are the property of the utility company.
+In purchasing credits from a solar facility under the SMART Program, the consumer can make no commercial or contractual claims that they utilized the solar power generated by the facility to meet their electrical energy needs, as the RECs generated by the facilities participating in the SMART Program are the property of the utility company.

 I, , hereby confirm that I have received and understand the above information.
 I further confirm that I have had a chance to ask questions of my provider and have received sufficient answers, if applicable.